-In these areas, special effort should be made to include all impacted agencies on planning and project teams.
+These areas require a special effort to include all affected agencies on planning and project teams.

-Figure 19.
-Areas where additional regulatory conditions exist due to documented issues or vulnerability.
+Figure 19: Areas where additional regulatory conditions exist due to documented issues or vulnerability.

 Managing water demand

 Water demand is the driving factor for water resource planning.
 Water demand is shaped by various socioeconomic and climate factors, but planning and maintaining efficient systems are common goals.